‘Indescribable’: 14-month-old twins born conjoined finally home after separation surgery - NewsBreak

 Hedrick said both Addy and Lily are doing well, and their hope is that “they have full lives that are joyful.”

 The family was finally able to fly home to Chicago on Dec.
-1. The twins spent two weeks in a local hospital and were discharged in time for Christmas.Comedian Louie Anderson dies at 68
+1. The twins spent two weeks in a local hospital and were discharged in time for Christmas.Emmy-winning comedian Louie Anderson dies at 68

 Both girls have tracheostomy tubes and ventilators to help with their breathing while they adjust.